 “We’ll split Bronte, and read them together and discuss,” I add, hoping to ease the burden.
 June already has enough to worry about without having to read dense prose and dissect unbearable Georgian mannerisms on her own.

 She grunts and looks at the next section over.
-Displayed are the monthly picks of three or four reading clubs.
+Displayed are the monthly picks of the rich and famous-Oprah’s Book Club being the most noteworthy.
 Everything’s modern and June smacks her pink lips: Kurt Vonnegut, Gabriel Garcia Marquez, even some Printz award-winning Y.A.
 Looking for Alaska and Going Bovine.
 Most of them she already owns.
-Her room (if you can call it that, her camper has one door and hardly contains enough space to breath) is stacked high with books bought, borrowed, and stolen over the years, with nothing written before 1950 allowed, save for some intolerable William Faulkner, The Sound and the Fury, and Go Down, Moses.
+Her room (if you can call it that, her camper has one door and hardly contains enough space to breathe) is stacked high with books bought, borrowed, and stolen over the years.
+Nothing written before 1950 allowed, save for some intolerable William Faulkner, The Sound and the Fury, and Go Down, Moses.
 I think she keeps him around just to feel superior.

 “Well?”
 I ask.

 “I’ll pay for all of Bronte,” I say, knowing that June can barely afford one Signet classic while splitting another.
-“We’ll take turns reading it.”
+“We’ll take turns reading it, ok?”